 - Develop a public relations response strategy

 - Determine physical safety measures that need to be taken (e.g., evacuating a building)

 - Engage with individuals talking about the crisis

 - Determine appropriate actions with figures involved in the crisis (e.g., cut ties with a controversial individual)

 Full disclosure: Duke didn’t hire Campus Sonar to provide crisis monitoring services.
-I caught wind of the crisis through our regular social listening and jumped at the opportunity to investigate publicly available online conversations around the incident.
+We caught wind of the crisis through our regular social listening and jumped at the opportunity to investigate publicly available online conversations around the incident.
 Our strategist also shared some insights that may have been valuable to Duke at the time.

 Crisis Conversation Volume—When People Talked

-The two baristas were fired on May 7.
-I monitored the conversation from May 7 to May 16.
+The two baristas were fired on May 7. we monitored the conversation from May 7 to May 16.
 The crisis conversation volume metric tells us when people are talking, and how many people are talking.
 There were two spikes in the conversation around this crisis, one on May 9 and another on May 12.